cbaggers/cepl/docs/010 - fbos.md

 #### Making Fbos

-Jungl really tries to ensure that you don't make an fbo that is in an invalid state.
+Cepl really tries to ensure that you don't make an fbo that is in an invalid state.
 Getting those kinds of *'fbo incompleteness'* bugs is very annoying and rather easy to do in regular GL.

-Because of this Jungl is very flexible with it's `make-fbo` syntax, we will go those the general patterns below.
+Because of this Cepl is very flexible with it's `make-fbo` syntax, we will go those the general patterns below.

 Let's make one now.